frankaemika/docs/source/control_parameters.rst

 .. important::

     Note that the maximum joint velocity depends on the joint position.
-The maximum and minimum joint velocities at a certain joint position is calculated as:
+The maximum and minimum joint velocities at a certain joint position are calculated as:

     :math:`\dot{q}_1(q_1)_{max} = min( 2.62, \max(0, -0.3  + \sqrt{\max(0, 12   * ( 2.7501  - q_1))}))`
     :math:`\dot{q}_2(q_2)_{max} = min( 2.62, \max(0, -0.2  + \sqrt{\max(0, 5.17 * ( 1.7918  - q_2))}))`